muthukub/WFGY/ProblemMap/Atlas/Fixes/auto-repair/auto-repair-architecture-v1.md

 That means Auto Repair should always sit **after**:

 - Atlas routing
-- family / node fit judgment
+- family or node fit judgment
 - fix-surface selection

 and **before**: